PatrikAAberg/dmce-gui/README.md

 # dmce-gui
-GUI implementations for viewing dmce generated data.
+GUI implementations for viewing DMCE generated data.
 Use main latest of this git together with master latest of the dmce git until the upcoming 2.0 release.

 ### dmcetraceGUI